bizkite-co/handterm/docs/issues/92-make-the-xterm-into-a-monaco/phase-1-plan.md

 ## Current Status

-We have successfully addressed several TypeScript errors that arose during the initial refactoring and debugging:
+Phase 1: Abstraction & Preparation is now **Completed**.
+We have successfully addressed several TypeScript errors that arose during the initial refactoring and debugging, and the "GameMode" error has been resolved.

 *   **`GamePhrases` Reference Error:** Resolved by correcting the import and usage of `GamePhrases` in `src/components/NextCharsDisplay.tsx`.
 *   **`safelyCallMethodOnRef` Type Errors:** Resolved by directly accessing `timerRef.current` methods with runtime checks in `src/components/NextCharsDisplay.tsx`, bypassing the `safelyCallMethodOnRef` utility for now due to persistent type inference issues.